sonia211/pythia8240_HNL/README.md

 # Updated version of Pythia8: Heavy Neutral Lepton's polarized decay

-This is a modified version of Pythia8.240.
-It incorporates the production of a new type of particle (ID: 9900015), that can be produced.
-The xml file can be further fulfilled by different production channels.
-The decay channels of the HNL are let to be defined for the user.
+This is a modified version of Pythia v8r240, developped by T. Sjöstrand et. al.
+It incorporates a new type of particle: a Heavy Neutral Lepton (HNL) of mass 1-10 GeV.
+The chosen ID is 9900015.
+This HNL was orginally purposed to be produced from beauty hadrons, though the user can add any production or decay channels in its Pythia script.
 The main production and decay channels, as well as their decay width formulas, can be found in [https://arxiv.org/abs/1805.08567].
-The implementation in a cxx environment, further customed by us for this project, can be found on [https://github.com/f-thiele/cHNLdecay].
+Their implementation in a cxx environment, further customed by us for this project, and can be found on [https://github.com/f-thiele/cHNLdecay].

 ## Applied changes compared to original Pythia 8.240

-The list of addings is the following:
+The list of addings compared to the original version (http://home.thep.lu.se/~torbjorn/pythia8/pythia8240.tgz) is the following:

 ### File `src/HNLDecays.cc`
 The HNLDecays class is public TauDecays class and contains basically the same functions.
-Since tau and HNL are both leptons, most of the handling is similar.
+Since tau and HNL are both massive leptons, most of the handling is similar.
 In the following there is a quick physics explanation.

 Assuming a B+ creates an HNL particle produced together with a positive muon.
 In the B rest frame, $\vec{p(\l+)} = -\vec{p(HNL)}$.
-More over chirality is conserved, so 1=chirality(l+)=-chirality(N).
-Thus, the polarisations are the same (say pol = +1).
+Moreover, chirality is conserved by weak interaction, so 1=chirality(l+)=-chirality(N).
+Thus, the polarizations are the same (say pol = +1).
 Then, if this HNL keeps its negative chirality, it decays into a negatively charged lepton l2- and some positively charged hadron (e.g. pi+).
 Now due to their pseudo-Dirac nature, they can flip in chirality state (leptonic number violation) and thus changes polarisation as well (pol = -1).
-In this case it will decays into a positively charred lepton l2+ and some negative hadron (e.g. pi-).
-In summary, the LNC/LNV nature of HNLs and their possibility to chsage their chirality can be complete driven, in most of cases, by the only polarisation.
-This was hopefully already coded for tau particles.
+In this case it will decays into a positively charged lepton l2+ and some negative hadron (e.g. pi-).
+In summary, the LNC/LNV nature of HNLs and their possibility to change their chirality can be complete driven, in most of cases, by the only polarization.
+This was hopefully already coded for tau particles, and then reused for HNLs.

 The redefined mode are the following (l.80):
 * `mode("HNLDecays:externalMode”)`